tsauvajon/twelvefa/Readme.md

 ### VIII.
 Concurrency
 *Scale out via the process model*

-Many nodes are run concurrently, and the queries are load balanced between them, by Kubernetes.
+Many nodes are run concurrently, and the queries are load-balanced between them, by Kubernetes.
 Scaling vertically is possible, by just using bigger machines.
 A better way of scaling would be to scale vertically, by adding more nodes (machines) or more replicas of the same container.